Macrometacorp/docs/docs/graphs/getting-started-with-graphs.md

    1. Click **Graph Edge**.
    1. In **Collection Name**, enter `flights` and then click **Create**.

-You now have two empty collections, ready to receive data.
+You now have two empty collections that are ready to receive data.

 ## Upload Data with Queries